-OldCertificationPathID - [tas:CertificationPathID] The ID of the certification path to remove from the TLS server.
+- OldCertificationPathID [tas:CertificationPathID] The ID of the certification path to remove from the TLS server. - NewCertificationPathID [tas:CertificationPathID] The ID of the certification path to assign to the TLS server.

-NewCertificationPathID - [tas:CertificationPathID] The ID of the certification path to assign to the TLS server.
+- env:Sender ter:InvalidArgVal ter:OldCertificationPathID No certification path under the given certification path ID is associated with the TLS server. - env:Sender ter:InvalidArgVal ter:NewCertificationPathID No certification path is stored in the keystore under the given certification path ID.

-• env:Sender - ter:InvalidArgVal - ter:OldCertificationPathID env:Sender - ter:InvalidArgVal - ter:NewCertificationPathID env:Sender - ter:InvalidArgVal - ter:NoPrivateKey
+• env:Sender - ter:InvalidArgVal - ter:NoPrivateKey